Girlfriends’ Guide to Divorce Review

 There are countless ways this show could aim, just with what you know already, and there are even more when you realize that we could easily play too hard for the laughs with Garofalo’s ex’s dominatrix, or Garrett’s “drunk lezzie” tendancies, but the show dodges them all, and instead tries to scratch out its own “everyone’s a mess, especially the self-help guru” place in the world, without benefit of a genre it can legitimately hang its hat on.
 It isn’t funny, though it’s comedic at times.
 It isn’t dramatic, in any sense that you can expect to get simply because it labels itself so.
 It isn’t even the shmaltzy affair you might expect from both the outline the show establishes before you watch it, or the fact that Abby’s gay brother seems oddly disposed to try shaming his sister into staying married.

 Instead, much like many of the most popular books that compete with Abby for shelf-space, it is an effort to make the most reality out of the surprisingly unreal circumstances that make up virtually everyone’s life.
+Nearly everyone knows someone who has had to contact a divorce lawyer, be they one that handles family law jacksonville fl or in other parts of the world.
 As with most television shows, the characters may seem outrageously quick with their retorts, but here they actually say things people you know might actually say.

 As much as no network is likely to hope for comparisons to other networks, this is a show that feels for all the world like Bravo snatched it away from USA, and that’s a compliment.